Neil Aspin: Leeds United

 Born in Gateshead, County Durham, Aspin began his career as a trainee at Leeds United, a club he supported as a boy despite its distance from his hometown.
+He signed with the club as a schoolboy at the age of 14 and became an apprentice at age 16.
 He attended Heathfield Senior High School and won Durham County Schools honours and had trials for England Schoolboys.
 He became the second youngest ever débutante for the club, behind Peter Lorimer, when he played in a 2–0 defeat to Ipswich Town at Elland Road on 20 February 1982 at the age of 16 years, 10 months and 9 days; he was selected by manager Allan Clarke due to suspension to Kenny Burns and injuries to Trevor Cherry, Brian Greenhoff and Neil Firm.
 He was the subject of a documentary in the Rowan's Report series, aired on ITV on 9 August 1982, a series which focused on some of the country's most successful children.
+He signed professionally at the age of 17.

 Leeds were relegated out of the First Division at the end of the 1981–82 season.
 Aspin made his second appearance for the "Whites" on 4 December 1982, in a 1–0 home defeat by Queens Park Rangers, his first start under new manager Eddie Gray.
 He went on to make a further 14 Second Division appearances during the 1982–83 season, with the club posting an eighth-place finish in their first season back in the second tier for 19 years.
 Aspin scored his first senior goal on 17 March 1984, helping to secure a 2–1 home win over Grimsby Town.
 He featured 26 times throughout the 1983–84 season and 33 times in the 1984–85 campaign, scoring his second goal career at Carlisle United; he was voted the club's Player of the Year in 1985.
 He posted 42 appearances in the 1985–86 campaign, scoring in away wins at Stoke City and Bradford City, though Leeds slipped down to 14th in the table as new manager Billy Bremner started to rebuild the team.